 (a) An agency may authorize training for an employee to obtain an academic degree under conditions as prescribed at 5 U.S.C.
 4107(a).

 (b) Colleges and universities used in an academic degree training program must be accredited by a nationally recognized body.
 A “nationally recognized body” is a regional, national, or international accrediting organization recognized by the U.S. Department of Education.
 The listing of accrediting bodies is available at the Department.

 (c) The selection of employees for an academic degree training program must follow the requirements of § 335.103(b) (3) and part 300, subpart A of this chapter.
-Subject to the additional requirement that the purpose of the selection and assignment is to accomplish an identified goal consistent with the agency's human capital management strategic plan, an agency may competitively select and assign an employee to an academic degree training program that qualifies the employee for promotion to a higher graded position or to a position that requires an academic degree.
+Subject to the additional requirement that the purpose of the selection and assignment is to accomplish an identified goal consistent with the agency's human capital management strategic plan, an agency may competitively select and assign an employee to an academic degree training program that qualifies the Start Printed Page 35270employee for promotion to a higher graded position or to a position that requires an academic degree.